Top 7 Signs You Might Need a Deep Cleaning and When to See a Dentist in Temple Terrace

 Receding gums can reveal the root surface of your teeth, making them more sensitive and vulnerable.

-This is a major indicator of periodontitis, which requires deep cleaning and ongoing periodontal maintenance.
+, which requires deep cleaning and ongoing periodontal maintenance.

 5. You Have Tooth Sensitivity to Cold or Hot